 - MIT – Introduction to Computer Science and Programming in Python

 City Challenge Week is the start of the MS in Applied Urban Science and Informatics program and CUSP’s new student orientation.
 The intensive four-day program includes a number of speakers, workshops, academic boot camps, and events that introduce students to CUSP, the field of urban informatics, and NYU resources.
 City Challenge Week will take place Monday August 27th through Thursday August 30th, 2018.

-Visit our Pre-Fall Programs page for more information on City Challenge Week!
+Visit our Pre-Fall Programs page for more information on City Challenge Week and the UCSL!

 Step 9: Get your NYU ID Card

 Upload a photo today and have your NYU ID ready to pick up once you arrive at campus!

 - Visit photoid.nyu.edu to upload a photo of yourself that meets the requirements listed online.

 - Follow the steps on the website to submit your photo.

 - Once your photo is approved, NYU will notify you via your NYU email account and let you know where to pick up your NYU ID card.